davidpuzey/Vision-Enabled-Robot/README.md

              it should work.
 				 *overall.cpp - The combination of control.cpp and ball_detect.cpp
-             *rs232.c - The library used to set up serial communication *build_all.sh - A script I took from the opencv examples to quickly compile my code
+             *rs232.c - The library used to set up serial communication *build_all.sh - A script I took from the opencv examples to quickly compile my code, this needs modifying to include rs232.c in compilation